HDegroote/dht-relay-wss/README.md

 # DHT-Relay WSS

-Websocket server for the Hyperswarm DHT Relay, with some minimal instrumentation (`/health` and `/metrics` endpoints)
+Websocket server for the Hyperswarm DHT Relay, with some minimal instrumentation (`/health` and `/metrics` endpoints).

 Warning: still in alfa, breaking changes possible till v1 release.